Command Pattern - Implementing a Replay System

 • Show Hierarchy: Display your scene setup

-• Record Session: Press R, perform 5-10 turns
+• Record Session: Press 1, perform 5-10 turns with A/D

-• Playback: Press P, show normal replay
+• Playback: Press 3, show replay executing

 • Narration: Explain what you're demonstrating